gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Task constructor injection changes

 Tasks are now constructed according to JSR-330.
 This means that a task type must either have a single public zero-args constructor, or annotate one constructor with `@Inject`.

+Previously, Gradle would accept a class with a single constructor with multiple parameters that was not annotated with `@Inject`.
+This was deprecated in Gradle 1.2 and is now an error.

 ### Task constructor changes